fra-iesus/pg_model/README.md

 					'id_user' => 'modified_by'
 				],
 				'exclude' => [
-					# do not autoload here to avoid circular reference
+					# Do not autoload here to avoid circular reference
 					'schema.some_table'
 				]
 			]